cs-sameer-pathan/solution-pack-fortinet-advisor/docs/usage.md

 - **Enrich Indicator**: Fetch, get, or retrieve the latest reputation of an indicator.
 - **Escalate To Incident**: Escalate, elevate, or promote the alert to an incident.
 - **Setup War Room**: Establish, set up, initiate, or create a war room for an incident.
+- **Filter Records**: Filter records within the FortiSOAR module based on specific criteria or conditions.

 ## Generating Playbooks